bennyhuo/KotlinBlogTranslation/original/Ranges Reloaded.md

 source_url: https://blog.jetbrains.com/kotlin/2013/02/ranges-reloaded/
 ---

-In Kotlin M5 we have redesigned our ranges a little bit.
+In  [Kotlin M5](http://blog.jetbrains.com/kotlin/2013/02/kotlin-m5-is-out/)  we have redesigned our ranges a little bit.<span id="more-855"></span>
-Range expressions are formed with rangeTo functions that have the operator form of .. which are complemented by in and !in.
-Range is defined for any comparable type (subclass of Comparable), but for number primitives it is optimized.
+Range expressions are formed with <tt>rangeTo</tt> functions that have the  [operator form of ..](http://confluence.jetbrains.com/display/Kotlin/Operator+overloading#Operatoroverloading-Binaryoperations)  which are complemented by  [in and !in](http://confluence.jetbrains.com/display/Kotlin/Operator+overloading#Operatoroverloading-in) .
+Range is defined for any comparable type (subclass of <code>Comparable</code>), but for number primitives it is optimized.
 Here are examples of using ranges:

 {% raw %}
 <p></p>